fuyw/jrlzoo/td3/README.md

 ## Baselines

-Performance on some benchmark tasks: the average of the last 10 evaluation scores across 5 random seeds.
+Performance on some benchmark tasks: the average of the last 10 evaluation scores across 5 random seeds for 3e6 timesteps.

 |     Env Name    |     FPS     |  Reward  |
 |-----------------|-------------|----------|